CAM Founder Adam Beren addresses the Nebraska Legislature's Education Committee, Lincoln, NE, Feb. 3, 2025.

 Tennessee

-HB 1188, sponsored by Representative Rusty Grill will be heard by the Tennessee House of Representatives Education Administration Subcommittee on March 18.
+HB 1188, sponsored by Representative Rusty Grill, was heard by the Tennessee House of Representatives Education Administration Subcommittee on March 18, and was advanced to the full House Education Committee by a 6-0 vote.

-The companion legislation in the Tennessee Senate is sponsored by Senator Paul Rose.
+The companion legislation in the Tennessee Senate, SB 1209, is sponsored by Senator Paul Rose.

 For more information on CAM’s state-level legislative activities, please contact Director of Public Policy Eliana Goodman: eliana@combatantisemitism.org